Sondeluz/HDT_SPARQL_endpoint_example/README.md

 # Usage:
 `java -jar endpoint.jar -f hdt_file.hdt`

 The HDT file will be memory-mapped an indexed to allow fast querying.
 The .index file will be automatically created and loaded if not present.
+It will then create a SPARQL endpoint available on `http://localhost:3330/sparql`.